mehedihasan770/my-Assignment-11-Client/README.md

 - View submissions and declare winners (Creator)
 - Dashboard: different features based on role
 - Leaderboard: rank users based on contest wins
-- SweetAlert/Toast for all CRUD actions
 - Countdown timer for contest deadlines
 - Sort contests by upcoming deadlines or participation count
-- Tabs by contest types (Image Design, Article Writing, etc.)
 - Search contests by type or keyword
 - Payment confirmation and participation count update